ptmerz/ptmerz.github.io/_posts/2021-12-07-mmistakes-mathjax.md

 right?
 Right...

 Note that I am using Minimal Mistakes as a remote theme, and I would really like to keep it that way if possible.
-Using a remote theme reduces the bloat of my repository, and should make updating the theme easy.
-So any solution I'm finding should, if possible, not break any future updates!
+Using a remote theme reduces the bloat of my repository, and means I'm always getting the latest version.
+So any solution I'm finding should, if possible, not break updates!

-After a bit of digging, I quickly understood that I'd need to set up the [MathJax JavaScript library](https://www.mathjax.org).
+After a bit of digging, it decided I'd try to set up the [MathJax JavaScript library](https://www.mathjax.org).
 Unfortunately, none of the suggestions ([1](https://github.com/mmistakes/minimal-mistakes/issues/735), [2](https://sort-care.github.io/Latex-on-Blog/)) I found seemed to work properly - the equations would either not render at all or render with weird typesetting errors.
-Finally, I found that Academic Pages, a fork of Minimal Mistakes, has working MathJax support which is enabled by a few lines of which are added to the header of each file.
+Finally, I found that Academic Pages, a fork of Minimal Mistakes, has working MathJax support which is enabled by a few lines which are added to the header of each file.
 I copied the last few lines from [here](https://github.com/academicpages/academicpages.github.io/blob/master/_includes/head/custom.html) and put them into a newly created `_includes/head/custom.html` in my repo.
-Since that file is empty in the upstream Minimal Mistakes repo, there is a good chance that this won't lead to problems with future versions of the theme!
+This is a file which gets added automatically to the header of each Markdown file when it is converted to HTML.
+This file exists in the upstream Minimal Mistakes repo, but it is empty.
+If Jekyll finds a file both in the remote theme and in the local repo, it will prefer the local file.
+So as long as future versions of Minimal Mistakes will not start using that file, using it locally won't cause any problems when updating.

 Here's how my `_includes/head/custom.html` looks now:
 ```html